Why Take the Challenge?

 BIAC has provided me with support when I was in need and for that I am grateful.
 The journey that I have experienced with BIAC has been an extension of my rehabilitation.
 I have continued to grow and have come to terms with who I am as a person with a BI and for that I am grateful.
 I have always been competitive so when I see the words “Are you Up for the Challenge?”
 I say “YEA I AM!”

-All funds raised at the Pikes Peak Challenge support the Brain Injury Alliance of Colorado (BIAC).
+All funds raised at the Pikes Peak Challenge support the Brain Injury Association of Colorado (BIAC).

-The Brain Injury Alliance of Colorado is a 501c3 nonprofit organization.
+The Brain Injury Association of Colorado is a 501c3 nonprofit organization.

 500,000 individuals live with the effects of a brain injury in Colorado